GabrieleMin/UNIPG-project-planning-an-OLAP-database/README.md

 Additionally, the project includes a set of the most commonly used queries for implementation.

 ## Project Structure

-/project
-│
-├── report.pdf # Report in Italian with database analysis and planning └── README.md # Project documentation
+- report.pdf : Report in Italian with database analysis and planning
+- README.md

 ## Features